harishkashaboina/CarInsuranceClaim-Tableau/README.md

 1. Claims are equally split between Male and Female
 2. People who are single made more claims
-3. People who holds bachelor's degree claims more.
+3. People who hold bachelor's degree claims more.
 4. Nearly 27000 customers are not yet claimed
 5. Nearly 80% of the total claim amount comes from private cars
-6. Top 5 Claim Amount for Ford , Chevrolet, Dodge, Toyota, GMC and Mitsubishi Car Manufacturer's
+6. Top 5 Claim Amounts for Ford, Chevrolet, Dodge, Toyota, GMC, and Mitsubishi Car Manufacturer
 7. Claim amount per age range.
 People between the ages of 50 and 70 had the highest claim amount, with a total of $0.75 billion, followed by people from the ages of 30 to 49.
-8. Most of the claims happend in car year 2006
+8. Most of the claims happened in the year 2006
 9. Top 5 Claim Amount for Grand Prix, Mustang, Corvette, Camaro and Ranger Car models
-10. Around 17000 Customers are parents, and most cars are driven by single person
+10. Around 17000 Customers are parents, and most cars are driven by a single person

 ## Tools and Language :

-Jupyter Notebook (Python) : Used for basic understanding like structure of data (row and columns), checking null values, handling missing values etc.
+Jupyter Notebook (Python): Used for basic understanding like the structure of data (rows and columns), checking null values, handling missing values, etc.

-Tableau : For visualization of data,interactivity and seamless experience that comes with the dashboard.
+Tableau: For visualization of data, interactivity, and seamless experience that comes with the dashboard.

 ## Link to the Tableau Profile